oroinc/documentation/user/back-office/system/configuration/system/integrations/microsoft-settings/index.rst

 Configure Global Microsoft Settings
 ===================================

 Oro application supports the integration with Microsoft.
-With its help, you can configure Azure Active Directory Application, Microsoft 365 single sign-on, and OAuth2 with Microsoft for email, calendar, and task synchronization.
+With its help, you can configure Azure Active Directory Application and OAuth2 with Microsoft for email synchronization.

+ With the Enterprise edition, you can configure Microsoft 365 single sign-on, calendar, and task synchronization.

 .. note:: These settings can be configured globally, :ref:`per organization <organization-configuration-microsoft>`, and :ref:`user <user-configuration-microsoft-settings>`.